 Unit testing is a specific functional testing service that focuses on evaluating the code to determine if it functions properly.
 This type of validation evaluates the smallest piece of code that can be isolated and assessed individually.
-That unit of code could be a method, a line of code in a method or a property.
+That unit of code could be a method, a line of code in a method, or a property.
 The benefit of unit tests is that by isolating components of the code, there is less risk of code coupling.
 A good unit test should have no dependencies on outside factors such as a database or file system.
-They should be repeatable in that it should return the same results under the same conditions with each execution.
+They should be repeatable in that the test should return the same results under the same conditions with each execution.
 Lastly, they should be self-checking by automatically determining pass/fail status without human interaction.

 While unit testing focuses on testing components in isolation, integration testing validates that those components work well when tested in groups.

 Software systems often interface with other software systems to provide user functionality.
 This connection is called an interface.
 QA teams must validate that the links to other systems operate as expected.
 An example of an interface is a web service API call to a third-party API to retrieve pricing information.
 Test technicians can validate this functionality by inputting the required information, performing the function that makes the API call, then validating the results.

 Regression testing is a form of software testing that ensures the system still works properly after code changes.
 Test technicians rerun either a subset of the test suite or the full test suite.
 There are typically two types of regression tests, smoke testing and sanity testing as discussed below.

 The QA team requires some level of measurement to determine if the system works well enough to proceed with further validation efforts.
 It is a non-comprehensive and high-level type of evaluation that covers the major components of the system.
 The idea isn’t to determine if the system works perfectly.
 The goal, however, is to determine if the team can proceed with further validation efforts despite the existing defects.